 I was so proud of how the children performed and they were a fantastic audience when watching the other classes.
 Every child was a credit!

 I want to thank all the children and staff for their hard work in developing their class performance and I look forward to the next festival we can celebrate altogether.

 Another huge thank you has to go to all the families that have donated food for our collection, I am overwhelmed with the generosity and can’t wait to share it with our two charities.
 Our hall looks amazing – what a great achievement!

-A huge thank you to all the Mini Vinnies who have been helping all week (and especially on Thursday morning) to gather in the donations that have helped to create our wonderful display.
+A huge thank you to all the Mini Vinnies who have been helping all week to gather in the donations that have helped to create our wonderful display.

 Thank you to all parents and grandparents who managed to attend KS1/EYFS or KS2 Harvest festival today, it meant a lot to the children that you were able to attend.
 Your feedback is fabulous and I have picked out a few to share below.
 For those of you who were unable to attend, we have also put together a highlights film for you to have a look at.

 Thank you for the continued support of both the school and our wonderful children,